TanzilaKhan1/Chatbot/README.md

 ## Overview

 AI Chat PDF combines a modern Next.js frontend with a FastAPI backend to provide an intuitive interface for document management and AI-assisted information retrieval.
-The application utilizes OpenAI's language models along with vector search technology to enable natural language conversations with your PDF documents.

 ## Features